o3de/sig-build/rfcs/rfc-bld-20230222-1-ar-cost-reduction.md

 ### Revisit our testing approach in the PR workflow

-A very importance aspect of reducing our costs is revisiting our approach to setting up our build and test targets in the AR.
+A very important aspect of reducing our costs is revisiting our approach to setting up our build and test targets in the AR.
 This investigation will be driven by SIG-Build in collaboration will the other SIGs to determine how to get the best value from the AR.

 One major item we will need to review is how we currently setup our builds and tests in a single job that covers all the targets for that platform.
 We will need to identify what is the best way to setup our build and test targets and if we can split up our targets into separate jobs.